tokamak-network/TONStarter/README.md

 ## Contributing
 Currently, there are no official Tokamak Network members developing TONStarter.
 You can fork the repository and make contribution directly.
-The admin functions for the contracts will be eventually moved to DAO where community members can directly update the contract.
+The admin functions for existing contracts will be removed, and new contracts that uses existing TOS token can be deployed by anyone.